 The Emperor

-The Emperor represents that part of you that will lead from the front and make rational plans whilst striving to protect and grow everything under his charge.
-He represents the use of knowledge that does not come from intuition but from having skills plus the drive and strength to use them.
-At his best he clears the path so that goals can be reached by himself and his peers working under clearly understood responsibilities.
-At his worst he is inflexible, prone to outbursts, and creating power structures that maintain that inflexibility for his own benefit.
+The Emperor represents the part of you that leads from the front, making rational plans while striving to protect and grow everything under your charge.
+He symbolizes knowledge that comes not from intuition, but from hard-won skills, drive, and the strength to use them.
+At his best, he clears the path so that goals can be reached by himself and his peers, working under clearly understood responsibilities.
+At his worst, he is inflexible, prone to outbursts, and creates power structures that maintain rigidity for his own benefit.

-A major point to recognize about the Emperor is that he is fundamentally a creature of passion as he represents fire.
-Although he is rational and a figure of law and structure in his methods, his goals and ideals may be passionate.
-He is both driven and emotional but that passion is (usually) held in check by his sense of responsibility.
+A major point to recognize about the Emperor is that he is fundamentally a creature of passion, as he represents Fire.
+Although his methods rely on law, reason, and structure, his underlying goals and ideals are deeply passionate.
+He is both driven and emotional, but that fire is (usually) held in check by his profound sense of responsibility.

-The Emperor is based around one of several mythological ‘all-fathers’.
+The Emperor is based on the mythological 'All-Father'.

 Zeus

-The archetype for Zeus is one of the few that can be directly traced back to older origins, particularly from the near East.
-He was initially a rural agriculture or rain/lighting God and associated with mountain tops (many early shrines are on peaks).
-He later migrated to cities and became a symbol of traditional sources of authority and behavior for family groups, and larger groups up to an entire city state.
-He was particularly worshipped as the guarantor of divine justice and had a strong association with the father within family units.
-His home on mountain peaks evolved to become a home of the Gods via Olympus.
+The archetype of Zeus is one of the few that can be directly traced to older origins, particularly from the Near East.
+He was initially a rural agricultural or rain/lightning god, associated with mountain tops (many early shrines are on peaks).
+He later migrated to cities, becoming the symbol of traditional authority and behavior for families and entire city-states.
+He was worshipped particularly as the guarantor of divine justice, holding a strong association with the 'father' within the family unit.
+His home on isolated mountain peaks eventually evolved into the home of the gods: Mount Olympus.

-He appears to be a syncretization of many similar sky and sun gods and this is apparent by the large number of epithets he was worshiped under; around 80.
-This may go some way to explain his moods and many partners.
-He is perhaps not one God from one set of stories, but the addition of many sky gods into one character.
+He appears to be a syncretization of many similar sky and sun gods, which is apparent from the large number of epithets he was worshipped under (around 80).
+This may go some way toward explaining his shifting moods and many partners.
+He is perhaps not one god from a single set of stories, but the amalgamation of many sky gods into one character.

-One of his most interesting traits is that after swallowing the pregnant Goddess Metis, Goddess of Wisdom (as the child was Zeus’s, and it was prophesized that a son of Metis would grow to be more powerful than Zeus), she resided within Zeus and becomes the wiser side of his nature, meaning many of his best decisions may well have come from his inner feminine side.
-The child is later born from Zeus himself and appears as the fully formed Goddess Athena (she is seen later in the Strength card).
+One of his most interesting traits is his absorption of the pregnant goddess Metis (Wisdom).
+Because it was prophesied that a son of Metis would grow to be more powerful than Zeus, he swallowed her.
+She then resided within Zeus, becoming the wiser side of his nature.
+This means many of his best decisions likely came from his inner feminine side.
+The child was later born directly from Zeus himself, appearing as the fully formed goddess Athena (seen later in the Strength card).

 Description and Symbology

 The Emperor sits on a throne in the sky.
-The throne seems to be made of hard stone or crystal, implying a solid foundation despite sitting high up on the clouds.
-By the side of the throne we see a shield with the sign of a ram on it.
+The throne is made of hard stone, implying a solid foundation despite resting high above the clouds.
+By the side of the throne, we see a shield with the sign of a ram on it.
 An eagle is perched near the top of the throne.
 The Emperor wears armor and holds an Ankh in one hand and a globe (with lighting shooting out from it) in the other.

 Symbol for The Emperor